 If you are sending your partner money each month, you should keep an eye on your credit report to ensure they are paying the mortgage.
 If they default, then it will impact your own score.

 Is your name still linked with an existing mortgage?
 Then the payments for that will be considered if you buy a new home of your own.
 That will mean Lenders might not lend you as much as you would like.

 Buying a home with someone is different from renting with them.
 It’s always better to agree on what would happen to the house should things not plan out as expected.

-Whether you are a first-time buyer or moving home in Middlesbrough and thinking of purchasing in Joint Names.
-Or are you looking to remove a name from a mortgage by looking into a remortgage in your sole name?
+Whether you are a First Time Buyer or Moving Home in Middlesbrough and thinking of purchasing in Joint Names.
+Or are you looking to remove a name from a mortgage by looking into a Remortgage in Middlesbrough in your sole name?
 Please feel free to contact our friendly Mortgage Team, we will be more than happy to answer all of your questions.